7 Reasons Why Agile fails

 Testing is vital to the production of working software.
 If you haven’t done any test automation, you are sorely missing out on significant gains in accuracy and efficiency.
 Minimalist test-specification techniques, such as behavior-driven development (BDD), are excellent accompaniments to agile stories.

 Test automation is a highly efficient and reliable means for verifying that frequent code changes will work by design and won’t break existing code.
 With a robust platform such as Functionize, the team can readily apply test automation to other layers in the test pyramid.
 This includes unit tests, integration tests, cross-browser tests, interface-contract tests, and UATs.

 #7: Lack of a strong test management strategy

 QA management must also become agile, and lead the testers accordingly.
 Test automation can also bring about more effective defect management and central QA collaboration.
 When a team implements it well, automatic application testing can play a very important role in agile environments.
 Testers must also become agile.
 They must readily adapt to the agility of the other team members.
 Exploratory tests, regression tests, load tests, unit tests, and manual tests will remain essential to any successful deliverable.
 However, many of these tests are automatable.
 The others will need to be done in less time.

 Functionize, the high-agility test automation platform

-A very sensible way to adopt agile software testing methodologies is with the implementation of a robust test management solution.
+A very sensible way to adopt agile software testing methodologies is with the implementation of robust test management tools.
 To be effective, this solution must integrate well with story management software that the developers use.
 Testers can know everything that the developers know, and conversely.
 Equally important, the test management strategy must include some degree of automation.
 A strong agile test management solution such as Functionize enables test-case creation and execution.
 Functionize seamlessly integrates with your existing CI/CD process and significantly reduces time-to-market by minimizing the effort to manage your testing infrastructure.